downquark7/resume-builder/ARCHITECTURE.md

 Goals
 - Assemble a tailored resume PDF from a job posting URL and a local data directory of source texts.
 - Provide a per-file review utility that suggests improvements.
-- Use LangChain with Ollama (Docker) as the LLM backend.
+- Use LangChain with Ollama as the LLM backend.

 Modules and Responsibilities

 1) resume_builder.config
-   - Centralizes configuration (Ollama base URL, model, temperature) with .env/environment overrides.
+   - Centralizes configuration (Ollama base URL, model, temperature, context window) with .env/environment overrides.

 2) resume_builder.llm.ollama_client
    - get_ollama_chat(model, temperature) -> LangChain ChatOllama instance.